Fiona-T/knot-art/README.md

 - [#46](https://github.com/Fiona-T/knot-art/issues/46) As the website owner, I can edit the details of a market in the markets page, so that customers will see the updated information
 - [#47](https://github.com/Fiona-T/knot-art/issues/47) As the website owner, I can delete a market, so that it will not appear in the markets page if it was added in error

+#### Marketing/SEO
+- [#48](https://github.com/Fiona-T/knot-art/issues/48) As the website owner, I want my website to contain relevant keywords so that users searching for these keywords will be more likely to find my website in web search results
+- [#49](https://github.com/Fiona-T/knot-art/issues/49) As the website owner I have a link to the Facebook business page on the website so that customers or visitors to the website can follow the facebook page and I can generate more business through the facebook page
+- [#50](https://github.com/Fiona-T/knot-art/issues/50) As the website owner I have relevant keywords included in the webpage metadata so that it helps improve SEO so that users searching for these keywords can find my website

 ### Design
 - #### Colour scheme
 - #### Typography